michaelplazek/mocha-grommet-reporter/README.md

 Use the [mocha-grommet-reporter-example](https://github.com/michaelplazek/mocha-grommet-reporter-example.git) to test

-## UPDATE:

-More features coming soon.
-Feel free to email me at michael.plazek@hpe.com with suggestions.

 ### Special Thanks to [Tyr Johanson](https://github.com/tyrjo) for his wisdom, insight and guidance throughout with this project.